Michael Abbensetts: Writing career

-Apart from plays, Abbensetts was a screenwriter for Empire Road (BBC, 1978–79), considered British television's first Black soap opera.
-He has said: "I never really liked it being called a Soap.
+Apart from plays, Abbensetts was a screenwriter for Empire Road (BBC, 1978–79), produced by Peter Ansorge, and considered British television's first Black soap opera, although Abbensetts said: "I never really liked it being called a Soap.
 It was The Daily Mail that called it that.
 I always thought of it as a drama series, where each episode had a separate story."
 The second series was directed by Horace Ové, "establishing a production unit with a Black director, Black writer and Black actors."
 The cast featured Norman Beaton, Corinne Skinner-Carter, Joseph Marcell, Rudolph Walker and Wayne Laryea.
-Other television projects by Abbensetts include Easy Money (1981), Big George Is Dead (Channel 4, 1987), starring Norman Beaton, Linzi Drew and Ram John Holder, and the mini-series Little Napoleons (1994, Channel 4).
+In the early 1980s, Abbensetts was a member of independent production company Penumbra Productions, together with Horace Ové, H. O. Nazareth, and a number of other black creatives among whom were Lindsay Barrett, Margaret Busby, Farrukh Dhondy and Mustapha Matura.
+Other television projects by Abbensetts include Easy Money (with Norman Beaton again in the lead, 1982)), Big George Is Dead (Channel 4, 1987), starring Beaton, Linzi Drew and Ram John Holder, and the mini-series Little Napoleons (1994, Channel 4, the cast including Beaton, Saeed Jaffrey, Lesley Manville and Simon Callow).
+The last television script Abbensetts wrote was for an episode of the television series Doctors, entitled "Vanessa's World", aired on 16 October 2001.